 We anticipate that the registration-directed Phase II/III trial will be an open-label trial with overall survival as the primary endpoint.
-We plan to request a guidance meeting with the FDA to discuss our proposed clinical trial design.
+We plan to request a guidance meeting with the FDA during the first quarter of 2016 to discuss our proposed clinical trial design.
 The dose chosen, size, design and timing of initiation of the registration-directed clinical trial will depend on review of the data from the Phase II expansion phase of our current study and discussions with the FDA and our clinical advisors.
-Having announced full enrollment of the 14-patient expansion portion of the study and taking into account guidance from the FDA and our expected timelines, subject to funding, we believe it is possible that we will initiate registration-directed Phase II/III studies within the next 9 - 12 months.
+Having announced full enrollment of the 14-patient expansion portion of the study and taking into account guidance from the FDA and our expected timelines, subject to funding, we believe it is possible that we will initiate registration-directed Phase II/III studies within the second half of calendar 2016.
 We will provide a formal update, including any adjustment to our projected timelines based on our discussions with the FDA and our clinical advisors.